zeMenno/lazy-hacker/README.md

   startscan [FLAGS] [OPTIONS]

 Flags:
-  -i 		The Ip Address of the target machine'
+  -i 		The Ip Address of the target machine
-  -d 		The directory where all the output will be'
+  -d 		The directory where all the output will be
-  -w 		Add a custom wordlist for GoBuster'
+  -w 		Add a custom wordlist for GoBuster

 Options:
-  -f 		Force the scans even when the host can not be pinged'
+  -f 		Force the scans even when the host can not be pinged

 This command uses Nmap and Gobuster, make sure you have both of those installed and ready to use :D
 ```